willwull/saturnus/README.md

 <img src="./docs/saturnus.png" width="500px">
 </p>

 Ever since the new Reddit was launched, many users have voiced their dislike of how clunky it feels.
-The aim of this project is to create a more light-weight Reddit experience, taking inspiration from the great iOS app Apollo from Reddit, Facebook, and Twitter.
+The aim of this project is to create a more light-weight Reddit experience, taking inspiration from the great iOS app Apollo for Reddit, Facebook, and Twitter.

 [Try it here!](https://saturnusapp.com/)